 Popcorn Time is currently in beta, and is available for OS X, Windows and Linux.
 It automatically streams the movie in HD or best available version (with subtitles if needed), and there are no usage restrictions whatsoever.
 But then, they have an interesting take on handling the downloaded movie file.
 The file will be moved to a secret folder on your computer, which will be deleted automatically once you restart your PC.

 Though most of the movie torrents are clearly illegal, torrenting by itself isn’t.
 We absolutely love the technology which is powering Popcorn Time, and we hope the brains at Hollywood and elsewhere will adapt and use this to their favor, rather than going all guns blazing to yank the service at the earliest.
 The developers though aren’t expecting to be sued as they don’t host anything, and none of the developers makes any money.
 There are no ads, no premium accounts, and no subscription fees.
-If you live somewhere where movie torrenting isn’t legal, try out Popcorn Time right away, else, you can use it to stream movies from this legal movie torrent database.
+If you live somewhere where movie torrenting isn’t legal, try out Popcorn Time right away, else, you can use it to stream movies for free from this legal movie torrent database.

 Update: As expected, Popcorn Time has been taken down by the developer owing to legal pressure.